Superklez/Cyclistic-Bikes-Analysis/README.md

 **Business task: Understand how casual riders and annual members use Cyclistic bikes differently in order to convert casual riders into annual members and maximize the number of annual memberships.**

+To view the HTML output, use the [GitHub & BitBucket HTML Preview](https://htmlpreview.github.io) website.
+Maybe I should've used an R Notebook instead :D

 ![cyclistic-preview](./cyclistic.png)